 #3 – How much sleep did you get/how much water did you drink/steps did you take, on average?

-Top tip: Tailor this question based on habit goals you and your client have set
+Top tip: Tailor this question based on the habit goals you and your client have set together.
+For more on building lifestyle habits into your programming, see our guide on how to integrate sleep, stress and hydration into client programs.

 #4 – What has your motivation level been on a scale of 1-10?
 What about your stress levels?